Winston Ho 何嶸.

 Departments of History and Asian Languages and Cultures

-[The Chinese Tomb at Cypress Grove Cemetery.
+[The Chinese Society Tomb at Cypress Grove Cemetery.
 Winston Ho, 2010.]

 The Chinese first settled in Louisiana in significant numbers after the completion of the Transcontinental Railroad in 1869, during Reconstruction following the U.S. Civil War.
 By the 1890s, a small Chinatown 唐人街 had developed at the end of Tulane Avenue, and the Chinese could be found throughout the city, working as merchants, shopkeepers, shrimpers, and laundrymen.
 The Chinese also built a Chinese Society Tomb in St. Louis No. 1 Cemetery, which is still there today, although it is a typical New Orleans multi-vault tomb, with no marking to indicate its Chinese history.
 The New Orleans Chinatown was demolished by the WPA in 1937.

 During this period, most Chinese in Louisiana were Cantonese-speakers from the Seiyap region 四邑 or “Four Counties” of central Guangdong province, in South China.
 They were the sojourners 留客, fathers and sons who worked in North America, but left their wives and younger children behind in China.
-They called North America Gamsan 金山, “Gold Mountain,” a land of great opportunity, but also a distant, alien, and dangerous country.
+They called North America Gamsan 金山, “Gold Mountain,” a land of opportunity, but also a distant, alien, and dangerous country.
 The sojourners sent their income back to their families, and they would travel to Guangdong province every few years, only to return to their businesses and jobs in Louisiana.
-They hoped to return home after they died (樹高千丈，葉落歸根).
+They hoped to return home after they died (樹高千丈，葉落歸根 “A tree may grow a thousand feet high, but the leaves return to their roots”).

 Although this tomb features Chinese writing and other Chinese characteristics, there were no Chinese tomb builders in Louisiana, so the Chinese hired local tomb builders.
 As such, the Cypress Grove Tomb is very different from tombs in China, or even Chinese tombs in other U.S. cities.
 Instead, it resembles other society tombs in New Orleans, with features such as cast-iron fencing and a barrel-vaulted central chamber, easily found at other tombs in Cypress Grove cemetery.